phillipdavidstearns/packet2audio/README.md

 # packet2audio

-A minimal script to hoover up network traffic and spit it out the audio interface.
+A minimal python script to hoover up network traffic and spit it out the audio interface.

 ## Compatibility